 We offer 4 different types of standard coverings for your shelter solutions.
 We offer two types of 7.2 mil plastic and two types of 12 mil tarps.
 All of the covers can be fastened to our structures using wirelock, which is a flexible steel wire, bent into an aluminum channel on either end of the structure.
 This sheet is a brief overview of the options, and reasoning behind which we recommend for what application.
 We would be happy to answer any remaining questions you have.

 The main difference between plastic and tarp beside the cost is the tear resistance.
 The 12 mil tarps are much more tear resistant than the plastic.
 The other key differences are price and life expectancy.

 Plastic is the less expensive option of the covers that we offer, and is 6 mil and available in white or clear.
-It generally runs between 13¢-17¢/sqft depending on the size piece you require.
+It generally runs between 15¢-207¢/sqft depending on the size piece you require.
 Life expectancy is 6-7 years for single layer plastic or 6-8 years for double plastic.
-Clear plastic is also available in 4 mil for some cost saving but that would only be used as an inside layer.
-6 mil plastic is also available with an anti-condensate and infrared coating for even greater drip control and heat savings (see below for more info on these).
+7.2 mil plastic is also available with an anti-condensate and infrared coating for even greater drip control and heat savings (see below for more info on these).
 This plastic comes with a 5 year warranty against deterioration by the sun, and white has a 4 year warranty against deterioration by the sun.